nakulshah/weather/README.md

 # weather
-this repo will contain weather related information for locations
+this repo will contain weather related information for locations.